1987 Half Dollar Value Checker: Errors List, ā€œPā€, “D” & ā€œSā€ Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The chart shows that lower grades remain relatively stable, while top-tier specimens command significant premiums.
+The chart shows that lower grades remain relatively stable in value, while top-tier specimens command enormous premiums.

-Recent market activity demonstrates growing appreciation for this transitional issue between circulation and collection-only eras.
+Recent market activity demonstrates growing appreciation for this transitional issue between the circulation and collection-only eras.

 Market Activity: 1987-P Half Dollar